-- Any relevant management area (including objectives and target) has not been considered as part of the FEP, - A "D" grade should be awarded to the farm; and - Follow up actions should indicate the inclusion of those management areas in line with either: - the Appendix of their resource consent; or - the EMS the farm is connected to. - Any other information is missing, such as list of consents, the Certified FEP Auditor shall: - \circ $\;$ Consider the lack of information as part of the LOC assessment; and - As a follow up action, indicate to include the missing information in the FEP.
+- Any relevant management area (including objectives and target) as indicated by the resource consent or EMS has not been considered as part of the FEP, - A "D" grade should be awarded to the farm; and - Follow up actions should indicate the inclusion of those management areas in line with either: - the Appendix of their resource consent; or - the EMS the farm is connected to. - Any other information is missing, such as list of consents, the Certified FEP Auditor shall: Consider the lack of information as part of the LOC assessment; and

+• As a follow up action, indicate to include the missing information in the FEP.